terchris/howto/using docker to move a system between mac, Ubuntu and google cloud.md

 I normally use docker on my mac and wanted to build the discourse_docker container on my mac.
 I found out that that was not possible because of some errors in the launcher script.

+##Ubuntu in VirtualBox on my Mac
 Solution to this was to set up VirtualBox and install Ubuntu on it (named it localubuntu).
 This worked just fine and I was able to build and run discourse_docker container inside my ubuntu under VirtualBox.

+#google cloud SDK on Ubuntu
 In order to get discourse_docker to google cloud I needed to push it to google docker registry.
 For this I needed to install google cloud SDK on localubuntu.
 Used this to install https://cloud.google.com/sdk/docs/quickstart-linux on localubuntu.
 (worked fine, but install script did not update path to gcloud so I had to do it manually)

-Pushing discourse_docker to google cloud
+#Pushing discourse_docker container to google cloud
 Get our project ID
 --> export PROJECT_ID="$(gcloud config get-value project -q)"